redhat-developer/vscode-redhat-telemetry/README.md

 # Red Hat Telemetry Collection API

-This library provides a telemetry collection API for extensions published by Red Hat. **After getting the user's approval, anonymous** [usage data](https://github.com/redhat-developer/vscode-redhat-telemetry/blob/master/USAGE_DATA.md) is collected and send to Red Hat servers, to help improve our products and services.
+This library provides a telemetry collection API for extensions published by Red Hat. **After getting the user's approval, anonymous** [usage data](https://github.com/redhat-developer/vscode-redhat-telemetry/blob/master/USAGE_DATA.md) is collected and sent to Red Hat servers, to help improve our products and services.
 Read our [privacy statement](https://developers.redhat.com/article/tool-data-collection) to learn more about it.

 The first time one of Red Hat's extensions engaging in telemetry collection runs, the user will be asked to opt-in Red Hat's telemetry collection program: